We may earn money or products from the companies mentioned in this post.

 Coconuts grow native on the island of Oahu which not only makes it one of the best things to eat in Oahu, it makes it one of the easiest to find.
 Drive the North Shore and you’ll find plenty of roadside vendors selling ice cold coconuts.
 They simply chop the top off the coconut and serve with a straw.
 (Or help the environment and buy your own reusable straw and bring it with you!)
 Coconut water is so refreshing and tastes delicious.
 I have had bottled coconut water before and did not care for it.
 But drinking the liquid straight from a fresh coconut tastes completely different and is fantastic!

 Pineapple is another fruit found throughout Oahu.
 The island is actually home to the Dole Pineapple Plantation.
 There are many traditional Hawaiian dishes that are made with pineapple, but you can also order a smoothie or ice cream drink served directly in the pineapple.
-Perfect snack to indulge in while spending a day at the beach!
+Perfect snack to indulge in while spending a day at one of the beaches along the North Shore!

 Other things to eat in Oahu